Linear virtual sites with fixed distance

 To follow up on this issue, I have tried to do what Berk suggested with 3fd construction, and it indeed works just fine.
 The only issue is that grompp throws a warning about a duplicate atom number in the virtual site construction.
 That's fair, but should we add an exception, e.g. in the case of a=0, to allow for such odd behavior?
 I can get around this with

 -maxwarn 1, but I generally think doing so is poor practice and encourages users to ignore more significant issues.

-#12 Updated by Justin Lemkul 6 months ago
+#12 Updated by Justin Lemkul over 2 years ago

 Even worse, with version 2018, the virtual site construction throws an error that cannot be circumvented.
 I haven't tried the 2019 beta, but should I expect different behavior?
 This lone pair construction is essential for CGenFF going forward and our users are seeking solutions.

-#13 Updated by David van der Spoel 6 months ago
+#13 Updated by David van der Spoel over 2 years ago

 Then let's get back to the original plan an implement a new type, 2fd.
 So we need a new type and a description here: